-The noise monitoring terminal should be robustly designed with battery backup, tamper proof enclosure and proper temperature regulation to secure stable long term logging of noise data.
+The noise monitoring terminal should be robustly designed with battery backup, tamper-proof enclosure and proper temperature regulation to secure stable long term logging of noise data.
 It should also have a self-monitoring function so that the status of the terminal (such as external power and battery status, door openings etc) is logged and can be verified by the operator.

 The communication revolution with broadband data traffic even wirelessly has opened for a new world of noise monitoring.
 Some years ago the most advanced systems would only allow transmission of small amounts of data.
 Now, transmission capacity has increased and communication prices have decreased.
 This means that higher resolution results can be transmitted and even sound recordings and video images may be streamed close to real time.
 State of the art noise monitoring terminals support all modern communication platforms such as ADSL, WIFI and 3G mobile networks.
-An acoustic consultant can therefore have access to noise measurements from a number of monitoring stations in her office and measurements can be made available real time on the Internet.
+An acoustic consultant can, therefore, have access to noise measurements from a number of monitoring stations in her office and measurements can be made available real-time on the Internet.

 Event detection – what happened?

-For those responsible of noise polluting activities, it is often of high interest to get an immediate warning when sound levels are too high.
-For example will the sound technician on an outdoor concert be able to reduce the volume directly if he gets a warning from a noise monitoring terminal that noise level at neighbours’ premises exceeds the local limitations.
-Such a warning can be sent as email or SMS with information about location, duration and of course the measured sound level.
+For those responsible for noise polluting activities, it is often of high interest to get an immediate warning when sound levels are too high.
+For example, will the sound technician on an outdoor concert be able to reduce the volume directly if he gets a warning from a noise monitoring terminal that noise level at neighbours’ premises exceeds the local limitations.
+Such a warning can be sent as an email or SMS with information about location, duration and of course the measured sound level.

 In order to securely identify what actually caused the noise, advanced systems have triggers that can start recording of audio, video or both.
-These can then be streamed remotely near to real time for immediate identification of the source, or they can be replayed later during post-processing of the data.
+These can then be streamed remotely near to real-time for immediate identification of the source, or they can be replayed later during post-processing of the data.
 Video recording can be very efficient to later prove what caused the noise, be it a person, a vehicle or other.

-Realtime access to noise levels through the Internet?
+Real-time access to noise levels through the Internet?

 In a noise measurement system with multiple terminals, the noise data are streamed to a database located in a central server.
 The data are being analysed and from the database, your results can be presented in any format you like.
 Do you wish to give a large number of people access to the measurement results, time profile graphs can be made accessible for anyone through an Internet webpage.
-Or do you wish to have a custom made report summarizing all events the last 24 hours?
+Or do you wish to have a custom made report summarizing all events in the last 24 hours?
 Modern software packages can provide such reports in known formats such as Microsoft Excel or PDF.
-For the specialist, advanced post processing software makes further analyses possible: Automatic selection of specific noise patterns and recalculation of average levels of different time lengths can be done.
+For the specialist, advanced post-processing software makes further analyses possible: Automatic selection of specific noise patterns and recalculation of average levels of different time lengths can be done.
 Date logged during certain weather conditions can be discarded.
 If sound files are recorded an FFT analysis for pure tone detection can be performed, this is a typical application for noise monitoring from wind power farms.

 An advantage of a central database is that data can be easily accessed by different groups that need access to data, such groups may include local authorities, acoustic consultants, the company or organization that controls the noise source and even the wide public.

-Configuration of the noise monitoring system
+The configuration of the noise monitoring system